Health Insurance

 When Standalone Plans Win

-“Most consumers overbuy or underbuy supplemental coverage because they never model their actual utilization.
-A dental-vision bundle is optimal for people with one or two annual visits per category — but the moment you add orthodontia or restorative complexity, the math shifts decisively toward standalone plans with higher maximums.”
+According to the Insurance Information Institute, most consumers overbuy or underbuy supplemental coverage because they never model their actual utilization.
+A dental-vision bundle is optimal for people with one or two annual visits per category, but the moment you add orthodontia or restorative complexity, the math shifts decisively toward standalone plans with higher annual maximums.

 How Does Network Coverage Affect Your Dental Vision Bundle Decision?